bilgeonceken/jekyll-now/_posts/2018-1-19-idea-java-packer.md

 ---
 layout: post
-title: Idea - Usable Clone of Java Serialize
+title: Idea - Usable Clone of Java Serialize, Protobuff
 ---

 1. Transform object structure to binary and read the data in any language you want.